cyipt/actdev/code/tests/new-site-tutorial.md

 ### Step 2) Cloning the ActDev project

 The [https://github.com/cyipt/actdev](ActDev) repository obtains all of the files necessary to add a new site.
-If you don't have R or R-Studio installed on your machine, please follow this [https://rstudio-education.github.io/hopr/starting.html(tutorial) before proceeding.
+If you don't have R or R-Studio installed on your machine,  before proceeding.

 You can download the [https://github.com/cyipt/actdev](repository) by either clicking the green ```code``` button or by running ```gh repo clone cyipt/actdev``` in your terminal or command prompt.
 When the project is download, open it up and navigate yourself to the ```build.r``` file.